- About UKABIF

 It can focus on neurorehabilitation in hospital, and/or in the community, and/or in school, and/or in prison or in connection with sport.
 UKABIF is encouraging entries from individuals with a brain injury, their families or carers, students, the general public, care providers and voluntary organisations, as well the rehabilitation multidisciplinary team, doctors in primary and secondary care, case managers, personal injury lawyers and social care workers.
 The UKABIF Film Award is open to UKABIF members and non-members in the UK.

-The winner will receive £500 and the deadline for entries is the 20 September 2019 – films entered after this date will not be considered.
-The winner will be announced no later than the 11 November 2019.
+The winner will receive £500.
+The deadline for entries was 20 September 2019.
+The winner will be announced no later than 11 November 2019.

 Any injury to the brain which has occurred following birth e.g. Traumatic Brain Injury (TBI), such as those caused by trauma from road traffic accidents, falls, and assaults or non-TBI, related to illness or medical conditions such as encephalitis, stroke, brain tumours and hypoxia.